dappros/ethora/README.md

 Visit https://ethora.com/ for latest information regarding the project.
 The Launchpad https://ethora.com/wiki/Launchpad section lists some sample projects that use Ethora engine in production.

-*Note: Some information below might be outdated as we update the above website most often.*
+*Note: Some information might be outdated - we try to update documentation here and in the website as often as possible, but if you're not sure please feel free to contact us.*

 ## How to BUIDL 🛠️
 Please check this Step by Step build guide - it shows how to build a new app using Ethora engine within 30 minutes: https://ethora.com/wiki/Step_By_Step_Guide